symbioquine/farmOS_asset_link/alinkjs/packages/assetlink-plugin-api/README.md

-Welcome to the documentation for Asset Link's Plugin API!
+Welcome to the documentation for Asset Link!

+Asset Link is a highly extensible mobile app for farmOS, which aims to connect users with their farmOS data via a minimal action-driven user interface.

-If you are new to Asset Link in general, check out the [user guide]() (coming soon).
+If you are new to Asset Link in general, check out the [user guide](tutorial-user-guide.html).

-Next, the [extension model tutorial](tutorial-extension-model.html) is a good place to begin understanding how plugins are loaded and shape the UI of Asset Link.
+Next, the [writing plugins tutorial](tutorial-writing-plugins.html) is a good place to begin understanding how to extend Asset Link.